NickPermyakov/openbsd-wip/README.md

 Updates are also welcome; just try to keep this tree clean by removing ports that are updated/imported upstream.

-If you're importing an update, please add an UPDATE file in the ports' directory with a summary of changes/explanation.
+If you're importing an update, please add an UPDATE file in the port's directory with a summary of changes/explanation.
 This will make it easier to keep updates and new ports apart.